RETTA: Retrieval-Enhanced Test-Time Adaptation for Zero-Shot Video Captioning: Introduction

-In summary, the main contributions of this paper are as follows: \begin{compactitem} \item To the best of our knowledge, we propose the first fast adaptation framework that combines a pre-trained video-text retrieval model, an image-text matching model, and a large language generation model for video captioning. \item We design two loss functions that effectively convey retrieved information to PLMs to generate captions closely related to video content. \item The extensive experimental results on three widely-used datasets show that our method outperforms several state-of-the-art zero-shot video captioning approaches with 4\%$\sim$20\% improvement in terms of the main metric CIDEr.
+In summary, the main contributions of this paper are as follows: \begin{compactitem} \item To the best of our knowledge, we propose the first fast adaptation framework that combines a pre-trained video-text retrieval model, an image-text matching model, {a text alignment model}, and a language generation model for video captioning. \item We design two loss functions that effectively convey retrieved information to PLMs to generate captions closely related to video content. \item Extensive experimental results on three widely-used datasets show that our method outperforms several state-of-the-art zero-shot {video captioning approaches with absolute 5.1\%$\sim$32.4\%} improvement in terms of the main metric CIDEr.

 \end{compactitem}